---

 ## The replication crisis in psychology

-In 2011, the psychologist Daryl Bem published a paper in a top journal claiming to find evidence for *precognition* — that people could sense future events before they happened.
+In 2011, the psychologist Daryl Bem published a paper in a top journal claiming evidence for *precognition* — that people could sense future events before they happened.
 The paper used standard methods and passed peer review.
 The embarrassment lay not in the result being wrong (it almost certainly was), but in the fact that standard methods *allowed* it.

 :::

 How did so many false findings get published?
-The answer connects directly to what we just learned about multiple testing.

 ## P-hacking and researcher degrees of freedom

 The statistician Andrew Gelman calls these **researcher degrees of freedom** — the garden of forking paths.
 At each fork (which variable? which subset? which test?), the researcher makes a choice, and each choice is an implicit hypothesis test.
 The final reported p-value *looks* like it came from a single test, but it is really the survivor of many.
-This structure is exactly the multiple testing problem, except the multiplicity is invisible: it doesn't appear in the paper.

 Simmons, Nelson, and Simonsohn (2011) demonstrated that exploiting just a few common degrees of freedom — optional stopping, controlling for gender, dropping a condition — could produce $p < 0.05$ for a completely nonexistent effect over 60% of the time.